8 Community Choice Aggregators Join Forces to Purchase Power Through California Community Power

 Community choice aggregators (CCAs) in Northern and Central California have joined forces to form a new Joint Powers Authority (JPA).
 The new JPA will include Central Coast Community Energy, MCE, East Bay Community Energy, San Jose Clean Energy, Redwood Coast Energy Authority, Sonoma Clean Power, Peninsula Clean Energy, and Silicon Valley Clean Energy.
 According to the group, CleanPowerSF and San Francisco’s CCA are seeking membership.

-The JPA makes it possible for the 8 Community choice aggregators to join their buying power in a bid to procure large-scale, cost-effective, and clean energy to meet the climate goals at the local and state levels.
+The JPA makes it possible for the 8 Community choice aggregators to join their buying power to procure large-scale, cost-effective, and clean energy to meet the climate goals at the local and state levels.
 The combined buying power will also offer cost-effective programs and services.

 Community choice aggregators have become a major player in the electricity markets in California.
 The CCAs are tasked with supplying electricity from the state’s investor-owned facilities to millions of customers.
 As the 8 CCAs come together, their goal is to buy large amounts of clean energy to advance climate goals.

-The group will allow different aggregators to collaborate on bigger energy procurements, something that they would not have handled separately.
-This is especially true for smaller and new CCAs that may have a difficult time getting financiers for their power projects.
+The group will allow different aggregators to collaborate on bigger energy procurements, which they would not have handled separately.
+This is especially true for smaller and new CCAs who may have difficulty getting financiers for their power projects.

-However, joining forces with larger CCAs that have investment-grade credit ratings will give them greater leverage, better deals, and confidence from developers.
+However, joining forces with larger CCAs with investment-grade credit ratings will give them greater leverage, better deals, and confidence from developers.
 Other benefits of the JPA include increased innovation opportunities, enhanced negotiating power, shared risk mitigation, and greater procurements for renewable and storage.